Data-Driven Synthesis of Robust Positively Invariant Sets from Noisy Data: Conclusion

 This paper provided a constructive, offline-computable approach to obtain certified RPI tubes from finite noisy input--state data of an unknown LTI system, directly supporting tube-based robust data-driven predictive control.
 The resulting RPI tubes are characterized through data-consistency uncertainty descriptions for process/measurement noise and a deterministic, data-checkable self-consistent induced gain certification, which removes the measurement-noise-induced residual dependence on the unknown dynamics.
 Leveraging these ingredients, we certify a robustly stabilizing state-feedback gain and compute polyhedral or ellipsoidal RPI tubes.
 Numerical results quantify the induced conservatism and show that it decreases as the data become more informative.

 Several topics for future research remain open.
-Future work will address the extension of the proposed data-driven RPI synthesis to tube-based robust data-driven predictive control with closed-loop guarantees.
+The extension of the proposed data-driven RPI synthesis to tube-based robust data-driven predictive control with closed-loop guarantees has recently been established in related work~\cite{WangAngeli2026TRDDPC}.
 Another challenging direction is to extend the framework to nonlinear systems and to incorporate nonlinear feedback laws to further reduce conservatism.

 \appendices